 SAFETY

-Bolivia is relatively safe.
+While Bolivia is generally considered safe for tourists, it’s recommended to take common precautions.
 Crowded areas, public transportation tourist hotspots are places where most petty crime occur.
-Unfortunately, pickpocketing and theft are common, but violent crime not really, it exists in low income neighborhoods and some streets at night.
+Unfortunately, pickpocketing and theft are common, but not violent crime, it exists in low income neighborhoods and some streets at night.
 Caution is recommended at all times.

 How to get around